“Poetry is not a profession, it’s a way of life. It’s an empty basket; you put your life into it and make something out of that.”

 He states that people who engage in the arts, specifically in writing poems are those persons who are more sociable, with an acute sense of empathy, highly intellectual, and able to deal with a multi-faceted complex environment.

 Writing poetry is a way to grow emotionally and intellectually, as language articulates and frames experience symbolically.
 Writing poetry is also a natural process, serving people’s innate need to explain themselves and their lives in the world.

-It is an outlet and and at the same time a source of people who are in pain, struggle, and depressed.
+It is an outlet and at the same time a source of people who are in pain, struggle, and depressed.
 It is a way to feel listened and understood.
 A way to express your cognitive, emotional, and cultural appreciation of things.

 Writing poems saved my life.
 It saved me from losing my mind.
 It saved me from depression and complete self-damage.
-Words are indeed powerful that it can destroy one’s personality: one’s life and outlook, but undeniably, it is also the way to put one’s self back together and to fix things straight.
+Words are so powerful that it can destroy one’s personality: one’s life and outlook, but undeniably, it is also the way to put one’s self back together and to fix things straight.

 They say that words are powerful and can change anything, and indeed they are.

 Credits and links: